docker/docs/docker-hub/github.md

 | Which events would you like to trigger this webhook? | Just the push event |
 | Active | checked |

-The image below shows the 'Webhooks/Add webhook' form with the above settings reflected:
+The image below shows the **Webhooks/Add webhook** form with the above settings reflected:

 ![github-webhook-add](images/github-webhook-add.png)

-If configured correctly, you'll see this in the 'Webhooks' view
+If configured correctly, you'll see this in the **Webhooks** view
 ![github-webhook](images/github-webhook.png)